UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson00/extras_oo.rst

    7. GenMyModel is not free; use draw.io (but you lose code generation).

 #.
 There's loads more to learn!
-Here's some resources:
+Here are some resources:

    1. GenMyModel: https://www.genmymodel.com